puppeteer/puppeteer/docs/api.md

 Navigate to the next page in history.

+#### page.goto(url, options)
+- `url` <[string]> URL to navigate page to
+- `options` <[Object]> Navigation parameters which might have the following properties:
+  - `timeout` <[number]> Maximum navigation time in milliseconds, defaults to 30 seconds.
+  - `waitUntil` <[string]> When to consider navigation succeeded, defaults to `load`.
+Could be either:
+    - `load` - consider navigation to be finished when the `load` event is fired.
+    - `networkidle` - consider navigation to be finished when the network activity stays "idle" for at least `networkIdleTimeout`ms.
+  - `networkIdleInflight` <[number]> Maximum amount of inflight requests which are considered "idle".
+Takes effect only with `waitUntil: 'networkidle'` parameter.
+  - `networkIdleTimeout` <[number]> A timeout to wait before completing navigation.
+Takes effect only with `waitUntil: 'networkidle'` parameter.
+- returns: <[Promise]<[Response]>> Promise which resolves to the main resource response.
+In case of multiple redirects, the navigation will resolve with the response of the last redirect.

+The `page.goto` will throw an error if:
+- there's an SSL error (e.g. in case of self-signed certificates).
+- target URL is invalid.
+- the `timeout` is exceeded during navigation.
+- the main resource failed to load.

+> **NOTE** `page.goto` either throw or return a main resource response.
+The only exception is navigation to `about:blank`, which would succeed and return `null`.

 #### page.hover(selector)
 - `selector` <[string]> A query [selector] to search for element to hover.
 If there are multiple elements satisfying the selector, the first will be hovered.
 - returns: <[Promise]> Promise which resolves when the element matching `selector` is successfully hovered.
 Promise gets rejected if there's no element matching `selector`.